vmware-archive/nsxraml/md-version/nsxvapi.md

 role for a local user.

 ### /2.0/services/usermgmt/enablestate/{value}
-Working with User Account State
+Working With User Account State
 -----

 * **put** *(secured)*: Enable or disable a user account.

 ### /2.0/services/usermgmt/users/vsm
-Working with NSX Manager Role Assignment
+Working With NSX Manager Role Assignment
 ----

 * **get** *(secured)*: Get information about users who have been assigned a NSX Manager role (local users as well as vCenter users with NSX Manager role).

 ### /2.0/services/usermgmt/roles
-Working with Available NSX Manager Roles
+Working With Available NSX Manager Roles
 ----

 * **get** *(secured)*: Read all possible roles in NSX Manager